Degrees

 Selected Research

-Gervais, S. J., & Hillard, A. L. (2013).
-Confronting sexism as persuasion: Effects of a confrontation’s source, message, and context.
-Invited submission.
+Gervais, S. J., & Hillard, A. L. (in press).
+Confronting sexism as persuasion: Effects of a confrontation's source, message, and context.
+Journal of Social Issues.

 Gervais, S., Hillard, A. L., & Vescio, T. K. (2010).
 Confronting sexism: The role of relationship orientation and gender.
 Sex Roles, 63, 463-474.